-Whats up everyone!
-If you anything about the car industry and manufacturing processes, you know that car brands rarely produce every single part for their models.
-In most cases, the production-ready car is a combination of components from various contractors with engine, chassis, body, and drive train from the parent company.
-That is why its no surprise that various car manufacturers use the same parts in different vehicles.
+If you know anything about the car industry and manufacturing processes, you’ll know that car brands rarely produce every single part for their models.
+In most cases, the production-ready car is a combination of components from various contractors with the engine, chassis, body, and drive train from the parent company.
+That is why it’s no surprise that various car manufacturers use the same parts in different vehicles.
 However, what is shocking is the fact that some very expensive and prestigious cars use cheap parts from budget brands.
-Lets get started.
+Let’s get started.

 You’ve got to give credit to Alfa Romeo for their brave attempt at offering a budget supercar with the 4C.
-The Alfa 4C looks fantastic, sounds menacing and of course has the unique carbon-fiber tub.
-At a starting price of £58,000 ($67,000), that doesn’t leave a lot of money left over for ancillaries, so many of the parts on the 4C come from lesser Fiat models.
+The Alfa 4C looks fantastic, sounds menacing and of course, has a unique carbon-fiber tub.
+At a starting price of £58,000 ($67,000), that doesn’t leave a lot of money left over for ancillaries so many of the parts on the 4C come from lesser Fiat models.

-With the aim of keeping the car firmly in the sportscar price bracket, the 1.75-liter turbo engine is comes from various other Alfa models, the transmissions straight out of the pretty ugly Fiat 500L, switchgear is from the economy Fiats like the 500, and rear lights are almost identical to Alfa Mito.
+With the aim of keeping the car firmly in the sportscar price bracket, the 1.75-litre turbo engine comes from various other Alfa models, the transmission is straight out of the pretty ugly Fiat 500L, the switchgear is from economy Fiats like the 500, and the rear lights are almost identical to Alfa Mito.
 The formula works.
 Spend the money on the bits that matter and use the stuff you’ve already done for the everyday bits.

 The first and second-generation Ghiblis were thoroughbred Italian GT coupes, so it’s kind of puzzling why Maserati used this famous name for a four-door luxury sedan in 2013.
 Whilst the Ghibli is a stunning luxury sedan and perhaps an interesting alternative to the higher-spec Mercedes, BMW and Audi vehicles, once you look behind the beautiful façade, you’ll see that sort of a compilation of Fiat-Chrysler parts.